 The ending of each Cradle book always alluded to an even more epic instalment to come, and Underlord was no exception.
 Its Epilogue is the best in the series so far in building up for the next book, which is titled Uncrowned.
-What did differentiate Underlord from most of its predecessors was that it has the most well-balanced narrative.
-Amazing action scenes are a given, but we also get quiet contemplative moments between the characters.
+What differentiated Underlord from most of its predecessors was that it has the most well-balanced narrative.
+Amazing action scenes are a given, but we also get emotional and contemplative moments.
 And while I laughed quite lot throughout the book, I also teared up during a particularly poignant scene.

 By now, I’ve known and accepted that there will be many more books on the horizon to complete the arc that Lindon’s journey will take him, especially with Eithan’s grand plan in mind.
 I was informed that Wight mentioned twelve books in total.
 Strangely though, I am excited with this prospect, as I really cannot get enough of this series.
 The author had been able to churn out the Cradle books regularly.
 I surmised that he was able to do this by making each book relatively short (by fantasy standards), and just enough to wrap up the requisite plotline to ensure consistent progression and advancement for our characters to get the story to where it needs to be for a resoundingly epic conclusion.

 If what I’ve described fit your idea of a great read, I highly recommend this series.
 Even though it seemed like we’re only halfway through, these books were quite short and so fun that rereading wouldn’t be a chore.
 At least, it won’t be for me.
 What I am suggesting is.. don’t wait to start Cradle because you are missing out on some seriously cool and awesome entertainment.